lsaravia/caInva/README.md

-# A spatially splicit multispecies model for vegetal communities
+# A C++ spatially explicit multispecies model for vegetal communities and invasions

 This is an stochastic cellular automata (CA) model with the following features